Vee995/gh-actions-101/README.md

 - `get_price.py` — Python script to fetch and print the Bitcoin price
 - `requirements.txt` — Python dependencies
+- `config.yaml` —  Specify which cryptocurrency to track and in what currency to display the price
 - `.github/workflows/weekly_crypto_price_logger.yml` — GitHub Actions workflow to run the script manually

 ---